botsedge/gekko/docs/installation/installing_gekko_on_mac.md

     sudo chmod -R 777 ~/gekko

 This will take care of the gekko folder and all subsequent folders.

+## Set Energy Saver Preferences on your Mac

+In order for Gekko to work correctly you have to set the energy saver preferences on your mac.
+Open System Preferences and go to the little light bulb that says "energy saver" On Mojave set the option

+    Prevent the computer from sleeping automatically when the display is off

+On older systems you have to use the upper slider where it says "Computer sleep" and put that all the way to the right on

+    Never

 ## Installing Gekko's dependencies